ABeamer has its own charts component, but it can also be used to create frame-by-frame animations of other chart and map libraries.read more >>>

 A new plugin was added, providing date and time functions.

-dateare the date/time creator functions, providing a value to be used internally for the following functions:
+dateare the date/time creator functions, providing a value to be used as input for the following functions:

 Given the goals of ABeamer, all the date/time functions use local time.